rx/cacheable-presenters-plugin/README.md

 end
 ```

-## Require Configuration
+## Configuration

-A cache function must be set before this plugin will cache.
-The
+The cache function can be set to work with an apps implementation of
-function must take the key as an argument and a block for when there is
+caching.
+The function must take the key as an argument and a block
-a cache miss.
+for when there is a cache miss.

-With Rails this can be:
+With Rails it will default to:

 ```
 Voom::Presenters::Plugins::Cacheable::Settings.configure do |config|